About

 income spent?

-Every year, we award around £100,000. to students, schools and organisations supporting young people within Taunton - a phenomenal amount, creating a legacy of achievement and opportunity.
+Every year, we award around £160,000. to students, schools and organisations supporting young people within Taunton - creating a legacy of achievement and opportunity.

 As well as individual applications, schools are invited to apply on behalf of pupils